Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in earnings before interest and tax (EBIT), interest expense, and interest coverage ratios over the observed periods.
+The financial data reveals several notable trends regarding the company's earnings before interest and tax (EBIT), interest expense, and interest coverage ratio over the examined quarterly periods.

 - Earnings Before Interest and Tax (EBIT)